 - Design a product or service that supports environmental sustainability (LO4)

 They should drive the design of all course content and activities.

 For a list of verbs, we recommend Googling Bloom's Taxonomy verbs (and focusing on the higher-order thinking levels like creating, evaluating and analysing).

 Tip: Try to avoid using verbs that are murky or unclear to measure or observe, such as:

 - be familiar with

-Because at the end of your course, your culminating learning activity (or course project) should measure how well students were able to achieve the learning outcomes.
+Because at the end of your course, your culminating learning activity (or course project) should measure how well learners were able to achieve the learning outcomes.
 Murky verbs aren't easy to measure!

 In OpenLearning, you can set up outcomes as well as outcome tags.